justinschembri/mres/README.md

 abstract base class (ABC) and a test function has been defined, and more detail may be found the [Archetype Functions](#building-archetype-functions) section.

-Running the function `mres archetype-functions apply` cycles through the available `ArchetypeFunctions`, extracts the available information on a building by building basis.
+Running the function `mres apply` cycles through the available `ArchetypeFunctions`, extracts the available information on a building by building basis.
 If the exposure model contains the required information to calculate any resilience indicator, the existing indicator CSVs will be